carloitaben/next-virtual-routes/packages/next-virtual-routes/README.md

 }
 ```

-Statically analyzable expressions are evaluated when applying the template.
+Named exports with statically analyzable expressions are evaluated when applying the template.
 The previous template generates the following content:

 ```ts